bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 #### Writing our Program

 Let's go ahead and look at our finished program.
-To recap: We're looking to create an app that let's the world vote for their favorite type of peanut butter.
+To recap: We're looking to create an app that lets the world vote for their favorite type of peanut butter.
 Specifically, we're writing a program that lets users vote for crunchy or smooth and keeps track of each vote overtime.

 Below is my basic implementation, filled with comments explaining what each section is doing.
 Give it a read, and if you're following along go ahead and copy-paste the code below in `programs/crunchy-vs-smooth/src/lib.rs`.